Trent Ostler

-Trent Jordan Ostler (born 3 April 2002) is an Australian professional soccer player who plays as an attacking midfielder for Perth Glory.
+Trent Jordan Ostler (born 3 April 2002) is an Australian professional soccer player who plays as an right midfielder for Perth Glory.

 Club career

 Trent Osler was 8 years old when he joined the PGFC Academy.
 He later joined Perth Glory in 2019.

 On 7 August 2019, Ostler made his competitive debut for Perth Glory, in a 2–1 extra time loss to Western Sydney Wanderers in the FFA Cup.

 As of the 2022/23 campaign, he has made five senior appearances.